 Odukwu Umachiyam Amehka is a Nigerian and studied Education Management during her bachelor program.
 Now enrolled in the MA NTS program, Odukwu hopes to understand the concept of cultural identity in a globalized world including the effects of culture contact.

-Ryan Ivers was born in Syracuse, New York, a small city with a diversity of multicultural communities.
+Ryan Ivers was born in Syracuse, New York.
 He graduated from the State University of New York at Oswego in December 2016, Cum Laude, with a double major in “Communication and Social Interaction” and “Creative Writing.”
 At Oswego he won two Dean’s Writing Prizes, and led the writing of a paper which was presented at the 2016 Eastern Communication Association Conference in Baltimore, Maryland.
 Inspired by a wonderful study-abroad experience at Universität Würzburg, he enrolled in the Master Program “National and Transnational Studies” at Universität Münster.
 His research interests (so far) include the ongoing refugee crises, the effects of political rhetoric and communication on both the national and international level, post-colonial societies and diasporic communities, and literature as a vehicle for intercultural awareness and appreciation.
 Between completion of his bachelors and enrollment in the NTS program, he worked as a Communication Consultant at a non-profit coalition in Syracuse which assisted refugees, advocated for equitable public policy, and raised awareness for social justice issues.

 Whilst the MA has been going since 2006, the “student” page was launched in its current form only in 2016.
 Our list of Alumni profiles is not comprehensive, therefore, but will expand as current students graduate.